MH Wilds

 The Bow allows up to three charge levels when shooting arrows.
 Charging before shooting increases the damage, so it's best to charge before firing.
 Additionally, by continuously shooting, the next shot will be fired with one higher charge level.

-Increase & Maintain Charge Level with Charging Sidestep
+Increase and Maintain Charge Level

 How to Do Charging Sidestep